RossComputerGuy/tristanxr.com/content/post/dc-roma-ii-nix/index.md

     - If the address is higher, succeeds
 4. Executes

 This is roughly an oversimplified explanation of how a program is loaded.
 So we know PIE is not set, however there's the other problem.
-This would be a good time to look at the other problem.
 I ran `cat /proc/sys/vm/mmap_min_addr` and got back 65536.
 Now that explains what's going on, the address we're trying to have mapped is lower than what the kernel is permitting.
 I decided to try `sysctl -w vm.mmap_min_addr=4096` and ran the build again.

 After attempting to build again, everything continued to work.
 The next thing to do will be fixing PIE on RISC-V in nixpkgs but that'll be a future thing to do.
 Until then, I'll be making progress on getting NixOS to boot.